-- Module 1: Getting Started: Overview of the student-led IEP process, its importance, and how to start the process in one’s school.
+- Module 1: Getting Started: Provides a broad overview of the student-led IEP process, its importance, and how to start the process in one’s school.

-- Module 2: Building Self-Awareness: Developing self-awareness in a student to help him/her understand his/her disability and how to address strengths and challenges of the student in the classroom.
+- Module 2: Building Self-Awareness: Provides information on developing self-awareness in a student to help him/her understand his/her disability and how to address strengths and challenges of the student in the classroom.

-- Module 3: Understanding Your IEP: Helping students understand what it means to have an IEP and how this IEP assists them in the classroom.
+- Module 3: Understanding Your IEP: Gives information regarding helping students understand what it means to have an IEP and how this IEP assists them in the classroom.

-- Module 4: Preparing for Participation: How to adequately prepare students to be active participants in their IEP meetings.
+- Module 4: Preparing for Participation: Provides information about how to adequately prepare students to be active participants in their IEP meetings.

-- Module 5: Student-Led IEPs: Real-life examples of student-led IEP meetings in several DC schools showcase how students present at their IEP meetings and advocate for their needs.
+- Module 5: Student-Led IEPs: Provides examples of student-led IEPs in action with IEP teams in several schools in DC.
+Shows how students present at their IEP meetings and how students advocate for their needs.

 For questions, please contact Jennifer Carpenter at Jennifer.Car[email protected].